corinnaerin/nodeapptemplate/README.md

 To start the node server, simply run:

-    node server.js
+    npm start

-Then go to `localhost:8080` in your browser to see the results!
+Then go to `localhost:5000` in your browser to see the results!

 To run the tests, be sure the server is running then run: